senaoz/SWE-574/README.md

-# SWE-574
+# SWE 543: Software Development as A Team

-Course repository for SWE 574 course (Spring 2026), Boğaziçi University.
+This repository is maintained for the SWE 574 course at Boğaziçi University (Spring 2026).
+It will serve as the central workspace for assignments, research, project documentation etc.